What we know about George H.W. Bush's funeral

-Former President George H.W.
+WASHINGTON — Former President George H.W.
 Bush, who died late Friday, will be given a state funeral at the National Cathedral in Washington, D.C.
+After Mr. Bush's body leaves Washington, D.C., he'll have a memorial at St. Martin's Episcopal Church in Houston, the same church where his wife, Barbara, was memorialized earlier this year, CBS News' Omar Villafranca reports.

+Mr. Bush will be buried at his presidential library in College Station, Texas.

 The White House also issued a proclamation ordering that the American flag be flown at half-staff at the White House and on all public buildings and grounds, at all military posts and naval stations, on all naval vessels, and at U.S. consulates and embassies abroad for 30 days.